Kenpali Core Specification

 arrayOf

-Creates a schema that checks the elements of an array against a single schema, and optionally that the array satisfies a predicate.
+Creates a schema that checks all the elements of an array against a single schema.

 Parameters: